 But remember this, you may have a bird buffet waiting in your backyard, but birds may still not come to your feeder.

-You need to make sure they see and hear the food, or they won’t know it’s available to them.
+That’s why our feeder design makes it easier for you to make sure they can see and hear the food; otherwise, they won’t know it’s available to them.

 Where Should I Place My Bird Feeder?